Financial Contagion in a Generalized Stochastic Block Model

 From a regulatory perspective it is hence enough to impose capital requirements described by \eqref{eqn:capital:requirements:subsystems} and to restrict links between different subsystems in the sense of \eqref{eqn:bound:on:international:links}. \end{example}

 In our first two examples we concentrated on the (non-)resilience of multi-type networks.
-For simplicity, we assumed that all edges carry the same weight ($R=1$).
-Another interesting feature of our model, however, is that it allows for edge weights that depend on the types of both the creditor and the debtor bank.
-The following example shows that this can indeed make a huge difference as compared to previous models in which exposures (edge weights) could only depend on the size/degree/type of the creditor bank.
-It considers two very similar financial systems whose only difference is that in one exposures depend on both the creditor and debtor type and in the other they depend on the type of the creditor bank only.
+For simplicity, we assumed that all edges carry the same exposure ($R=1$).
+Another interesting feature of our model, however, is that it allows for exposures that depend on the types of both the creditor and the debtor bank.
+The following example shows that this can indeed make a huge difference as compared to previous models in which exposures could only depend on the size/degree/type of the creditor bank.
+It considers two very similar financial systems whose only difference is that in one system exposures depend on both the creditor and debtor type and in the other system they depend on the type of the creditor bank only.
 As a consequence the first system will turn out to be non-resilient whereas the second one is resilient.